fornybar/redpanda.nix/docs/redpanda.md

 }
 ```

-Yaml configuration of broker properties will have to be renderered as a Nix attrset under the `services.redpanda.settings.broker` option.
+Yaml configuration of broker properties will have to be renderered as a Nix attrset under the `services.redpanda.broker.settings` option.
 For example,

 ```yaml
 # /etc/redpanda/redpanda.yml